Outline of the two regions of the brain involved in reading

 Take a look at this animated diagram:

-Please note that the areas and paths shown in these diagrams are entirely schematic.
+Please note that the areas and pathways shown in these diagrams are entirely schematic.
 They are taken from Dr Duncan Milne’s book, Teaching the brain to read, and are designed simply to illustrate the areas and systems involved in reading.

 The auditory region